 The Bottom Line

-Before waxing, make sure your hair is about the length of a sprinkle—approximately ¼ inch long.
 If your hair is too short, reschedule your waxing appointment.
 If your hair is too long, you can either lightly trim the area yourself—if waxing from home—or a waxing specialist will take care of this for you during your appointment.

 It's also important to note that aftercare is essential when it comes to waxing.
 "It's not only about what happens [during the waxing session], it's also about how you take care of your skin after," Petak explains.
 Caring for your skin between waxes will make the hair removal process easier.
-Make sure to exfoliate between visits and ask a waxing specialist to recommend products to treat and prevent ingrown hairs.
+Make sure to exfoliate between visits and ask a waxing specialist to recommend products to try to treat and prevent ingrown hairs.